edmundsj/hardsync/README.md

 ## Remaining (for MVP)
-- Fix bugs in generated device arduino code
 - Add "ping"-based auto-discovery of serial devices
-- Add example with how to override baud rate and device serial number
 - Fix the type mapping defaults, add tests
 - Add tests for zero-length requests and responses, ensure void declarations are generated
+- [DONE] Fix bugs in generated device arduino code
 - [DONE] Move exchange to top-level of contract
 - [DONE] Fix code generation so that it generates in the current directory, not the module directory.
 - [DONE] Publish package to PyPi